BrownsugarZeer/VisionReasoner/README.md

 You will get the thinking process in command line, like:

-> "The task is to segment the donuts in the image.
-The goal is to identify the individual donuts and their bounding boxes.
-The donuts are of various colors and toppings, and they are arranged on a wooden surface.
-The bounding boxes will help in identifying the donuts and their positions relative to each other.
-The donuts are clearly separated, and the bounding boxes can be drawn around each donut based on their visible edges and shapes."
+> "The task involves identifying and segmenting individual donuts in the image.
+Each donut is distinct in its color, glaze, and toppings, which helps in distinguishing them from one another.
+The goal is to identify each donut as a separate object and provide bounding boxes for them."

-And the results will be presented in **inference_scripts** folder.
+And the result will be presented in result_visualization.png.

 <div align=center>
 <img width="98%" src="assets/donuts_output.png"/>